What is a Futures Contract?

 - Commodity markets are very liquid.
 Transactions can be completed quickly, decreasing the chances of market movement between decision and execution.

 In practice, a clearing house is used to facilitate futures (and all derivative) transactions by being on the other side of all trades.
-A clearinghouse is a financial institution formed specifically to facilitate all derivative transactions.
+A clearing house is a financial institution formed specifically to facilitate derivative transactions.

+We hope you enjoyed this CFI article on futures contracts.
 CFI is the global provider of the Financial Modelling & Valuation Analyst (FMVA)™ designation.
-If you are looking to advance your career and expand your knowledge, check out the following additional resources:
+If you are looking to advance your career and expand your knowledge, check out the following additional CFI resources: